 Contact Lenses

-Contact lenses are allowed in your carry-on luggage.
-Contact solution, however, has to follow the 3-1-1 rule.
-Because of the nature of this type of medical product, I’d recommend purchasing a new sterile travel-sized bottle, rather than trying to transfer the product from a larger bottle.
+Contact lenses are allowed in carry-on luggage.
+Contact solution, however, must follow the 3-1-1 rule.
+Because of the nature of this type of medical product, I’d recommend purchasing a new sterile travel-sized bottle rather than trying to transfer the product from a larger bottle.

 Alcoholic beverages